Male Human Alchemist (Chirurgeon) 3

 All alchemists gain the Throw Anything feat as a bonus feat at 1st level.
 An alchemist adds his Intelligence modifier to damage done with splash weapons, including the splash damage if any.
 This bonus damage is already included in the bomb class feature.

-[b]1st Level (3 per day) Cure Light Wounds*; Ant Haul; Comprehend Languages; Crafter's Fortune*; Polypurpose Panacea; Shock Shield; Mage Armor
+1st Level (4 per day) Cure Light Wounds*; Ant Haul; Comprehend Languages; Crafter's Fortune*; Polypurpose Panacea; Shock Shield; Mage Armor; Identify, Shield, Vanish, Keep Watch

 Vuvu is a tall, scrawny man.
 He has dark, unkempt hair and bushy mustache, which hides a scar on his upper lip.
 He wears mismatched clothes, with an apron over and almost always has a book of some sort in his hands.
-He has a ready smile, though unlike most his smile is a sign of nervousness rather than confidence.
+He has a constant frown, and usually responds in grunts.

 Crowing up on the streets of Westcrown you are always scared.
 This was different Vuvu was terrified.
 More scared than he had been his previous 12 years of life.
 He ran, squeezing through the detritus of the streets hoping to escape the beating that he knew would come if he got caught.